VeraMendes/CS-Build-Week-2/day_4/DS_concepts.md

 What is TF-IDF?
 How it's useful for text classification?
+In information retrieval, tf–idf or TFIDF, short for term frequency–inverse document frequency, is a numerical statistic that is intended to reflect how important a word is to a document in a collection or corpus.
+It is a technique which is used to find meaning of sentences consisting of words and cancels out the incapabilities of Bag of Words technique which is good for text classification or for helping a machine read words in numbers.

 Which model would you choose for text classification with bag of words features?